Ken Rich: Career

-Those sessions inspired Rich to develop his own home studios in the East Village and Brooklyn apartments where he produced Joseph Arthur’s album Our Shadows Will Remain, which was voted Entertainment Weeklys Album of the Year in 2004 and Chris Rubin's (Rolling Stone) number one album of 2004.
-He also co-produced Mr. Arthur's "You're so True" which appeared on the Shrek 2 soundtrack.
-From those home studios, Rich also produced Tracy Bonham's "Blink The Brightest" (Zoe Records), Rene Lopez's "One Man's Year", and Morley's "Days Like These" (Universal France) which Time said £embodies modern-day NY femininity in all its multicultural finesse".
+In 1998 he moved to the East Village, and in 2001 to Cobble Hill, Brooklyn, where he produced Joseph Arthur’s album Our Shadows Will Remain— voted Entertainment Weeklys Album of the Year and Chris Rubin's (Rolling Stone) number one album of 2004.
+He also co-produced Arthur's "You're so True,"which appeared on the Shrek 2 soundtrack.
+During this period Rich also produced Tracy Bonham's "Blink The Brightest"(Zoe Records), Rene Lopez's "One Man's Year", and Morley's "Days Like These" (Universal France), and co-produced and recorded Julia Darling's self-titled album.

-In 2007, Ken Rich opened Grand Street Recording in Williamsburg, Brooklyn, where his credits include Ani DiFranco "“Red Letter Year" (Righteous Babe Records-2008), The Gutter Twins "Saturnalia" (Sub-Pop-2008), Lucinda Black Bear "Capo My Heart and Other Bear Songs" (2008), Noe Venable The Summer Storm Journals (2008), Fionnn O'Lochlainn Spawn of the Beast (2008), The Compulsions EPs Laughter From Below (2004), Demon Love-2008, and High as Hell (2009), William Hart Strecker Smoke and Clouds (2005) and All This Dreaming (2007), Ward White Pulling Out (2008), Greg Tannen Rocket (2008), The Key Party's Hit or Miss, named CMJ album of the day (CMJ 2007) and the SF Chronicle's Download of the Week in 2007. and My Blacks Don't Match (2009), and the Brooklyn Boogaloo Blowout's 7" EP featuring Leah Siegel (2009).
+In 2004, Rich moved to Williamsburg, Brooklyn, and in 2006 opened Grand Street Recording.

+Awards

-In 2008, Rich's score and sound design for Alex Lyras's play The Common Air were nominated for 2008 Garland Awards and won the 2008 Ovation Award for Intimate Theater and the 2008 L.A.
+Rich's score and sound design for Alex Lyras's play The Common Air received three honors in 2008: a Back Stage Garland Awards nomination, the Ovation Award for Intimate Theater, and the L.A.
 Drama Critics Circle Award for Sound Design.

-Ken Rich continues to produce, engineer, mix, master and still plays an occasional bass gig.